Yilin Zhong: Career

 Yilin Zhong started her creative literary writing when she was five.
 In 1995, she published her first novel Sunshine and the Monsoon.
-In 1996 she was interviewed by the China Central TV Station's Book Review program as its youngest writer interviewed, and was called 'hugely successful and notable'.
-From 1995 to 2002, while Zhong was in Beijing, she worked for Beijing TV station, Beijing Broadcasting station and various magazines and newspapers, published five books, including three novels, one essays and one short stories collection.
+From 1995 to 2002, while Zhong was in Beijing, she worked for Beijing TV station, Beijing Broadcasting station and various magazines and newspapers, published five books, including three novels, one essay and one short story collection.
 Meanwhile, she also became a successful journalist and received a National Award for her exceptional contribution on reporting the IT technology blooming in China.
 Zhong wrote a film script 'Sunshine and the Monsoon' (adapted from her own novel) at the age of nineteen and won the Excellence Award for Chinese Youth Film Script in 1996.
-Her translation work 'In a Station of the Metro'(Ezra Pound) was collected into Chinese national high school's Literature Textbook and Chinese universities' textbook for American Literature.
-Her letter to editor was published in 'One person's Literary History'(by Cheng Yongxin, Editor-in-chief of Harvest Literary Magazine) as one of writers' documentaries in contemporary Chinese literature.
-Before coming to the UK, Zhong was one of notable contemporary women writers in China, and belonged to the 'Post 70s Generation' writers.
+Her translation work 'In a Station of the Metro' (Ezra Pound) was collected into Chinese national high school's Literature Textbook and Chinese universities' textbook for American Literature.
+Her letter to the editor was published in 'One person's Literary History' (by Cheng Yongxin, Editor-in-chief of Harvest Literary Magazine) as one of writers' documentaries in contemporary Chinese literature.
+Before immigrating to the UK, Zhong was one of the notable contemporary women writers in China, and belonged to the 'Post 70s Generation' writers community.

 After immigrating to the UK in 2002, Zhong has been living in London anonymously and continued writing fiction and essays in Chinese.
-London Single Diary(2009) was her first series written in the UK and published in China; the twin work London Love Story was published in 2010 and ranked at #3 on Amazon bestselling fiction list.
-Her novel Chinatown (written in 2005 in London) was released in 'Harvest' in 2011, which gathered American Chinese writer Ha Jin, British Chinese writer Yilin Zhong, and Taiwanese writer Qi Bang Yuan's works as a 'Special Issue of Oversea-Chinese Writers', sold out in three months.
+London Single Diary (2009) was her first series written in the UK and published in China; the twin work London Love Story was published in 2010 and ranked at #3 on Amazon bestselling fiction list.
+Her novel Chinatown (written in 2005 in London) was released in 'Harvest' in 2011, which gathered American Chinese writer Ha Jin, British Chinese writer Yilin Zhong, and Taiwanese writer Qi Bang Yuan's works as a 'Special Issue of Oversea-Chinese Writers', which sold out in three months.
 Zhong attended the London Book Fair in 2012 and met many Beijing writer friends, such as the Vice Editor-in-chief of People's Literature and Pathlight magazines, recalled their friendship in Beijing in his published London Diaries.
 Zhong also wrote London theater reviews for newspapers and National Drama Study, and was cited by Shakespeare beyond English published in the UK.
-In 2013, her novel Personal Statement(written in 2000 at Beijing) was published in Shanghai.
+In 2013, her novel Personal Statement (written in 2000 at Beijing) was published in Shanghai.